sahkaman/opintojaksokuvaus-jamk/TTTW0220 Tietoverkkojen palvelunlaadun suunnittelu.md

 The course is evaluated with a theory exam.

 Excellent 5:
-The student shows in a theory exam that he or she knows and understands Quality of Service in data networks exceptionally.
+The student shows in a theory exam that he or she knows and understands Quality of Service in data networks exceptionally well.
-The student can exceptionally design Quality of Service settings needed in data networks.
+The student can exceptionally well design Quality of Service settings needed in data networks.

 Very good 4:
 The student shows in a theory exam that he or she knows and understands Quality of Service in data networks very well.